Caledonia River

 The Caledonia River is a perennial river of the West Gippsland catchment, located in the Alpine region of the Australian state of Victoria.
+It is known for packrafting opportunities, especially after winter snowmelt or heavy spring rains, with grade 2-3 rapids.
+Access involves a 15-km hike through 4WD tracks from Licola, Victoria.

 Features and location

 The Caledonia River rises below Minogues Lookout within the Snowy Range of the Great Dividing Range.
 The river flows generally south then south by west and then south, joined by the five tributaries including the Caledonia River East Branch (which is also joined by the Caledonia River Middle Branch), before reaching its confluence with the Macalister River, near The Sisters, in the Shire of Wellington.
 The river descends 743 m over its 34 km course.